-Students wishing to change campuses within the University of South Carolina system must be currently enrolled and may initiate the process in the Records Office.
+Students wishing to change campuses within the University of South Carolina system must be currently enrolled and may initiate the process on Self Service Carolina.
 Eligibility is determined by the campus and major to which the student wishes to transfer, and is based on hours earned, GPA, and in some cases, specific courses.
-Students are responsible for meeting all requirements and deadlines and should verify eligibility prior to completing the form.
+Students are responsible for meeting all requirements and deadlines and should verify eligibility prior to completing the application.